kyuusaku/kyuusaku.github.io/object_detection.md

     Use linear SVM to train a proposal detector based on CNN features.
 A little higher recall.
 Similar to BING. (many training details, see the paper)

+* **DeepBox** Learning Objectness with Convolutional Networks
+    They believe that *objectness* is in fact a high level construct.
+They train a CNN to rerank proposals produced by *Edgeboxes*.